processism/processism.github.io/questions-challenges.md

 **Response**: This objection misunderstands the depth of the shift.
 It's like saying the Copernican revolution was "just" moving the center from Earth to Sun.
 Consider:

-- A river and a rock seem fundamentally different
-- Yet both are processes at different timescales
-- The practical implications are profound:
+A river and a rock seem fundamentally different.
+Yet both are processes at different timescales.
+The practical implications are profound—medicine treats disease differently, organizations change differently, problems solve differently.
-  - Medicine treats disease differently
-  - Organizations change differently
-  - Problems solve differently

 <div class="try-this">
 🧪 <strong>Test It:</strong>